How To Get A Mortgage If You’re Self-Employed

 What credit score do I need to buy a house?

 To qualify for a Federal Housing Administration (FHA) loan or a loan from the Department of Veterans Affairs (VA), you’ll need a median score of at least 580.
-For conventional and VA loans, a 620 minimum median FICO® Score is required.
+For conventional loans, a 620 minimum qualifying FICO® Score is required.

-Jumbo loan scores depend on the loan amount, but they start with a median score of 680 – 720, depending on the lender and the one purpose or the amount your qualifying for.
+Jumbo loan scores depend on the loan amount, but they start with a median score of 680 – 740, depending on the lender and the one purpose or the amount your qualifying for.
 Rocket Mortgage offers a Jumbo Smart loan that offers a mortgage of up to $2.5 million.
 You can qualify for loans up to $2 million with a minimum FICO® Score of 680.
 Loans up to $2.5 million start with a qualifying score of 720 or better.
 15-year fixed jumbo loans and 7-year adjustable rate mortgages (ARMs) are also available with a loan limit of $2 million and a minimum credit score requirement of 700.

 In addition to your credit score, a lender will look at your credit history to see how you’ve managed debt in the past.
 They’ll look at your history with late payments, placing particular emphasis on light mortgage and rent payments within the last 2 years.
 Other negative marks would be things like collections or discharged accounts, foreclosures and bankruptcies.